Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 ~~~~~~~~~~~~~~~~~~~

 To compute the efficient frontier(s), we simple range over a series of values
-for :math:`\gamma`, compute various optimal portfolios with different
+for :math:`\gamma` and compute various optimal portfolios with different
 cardinality constraints::

     from gurobi_optimods.portfolio import MeanVariancePortfolio